Category

 About halfway through Open House by Elizabeth Berg I recognized a scene that I’ve always remembered but hadn’t remembered in which book the scene took place.
 It was this one!
 (Kind of cool.)

-Open House came out in 2000 and is about a a husband who wants a divorce, leaving his wife, Sam, to live in the home with their eleven year old son.
-We see an angry Sam going on a spending spree laying down $12,000 dollars at Tiffanys.
+Open House came out in 2000 and is about a husband who wants a divorce, leaving his wife, Sam, to live in the home with their eleven year old son.
+We see an angry Sam going on a spending spree laying down $12,000 dollars at Tiffany.
 It sounds sad, but it’s a total upper.

 The only person who can pull me down is myself, and I’m not going to let myself pull me down anymore.” — C. JoyBell ❄️